Chicago Proof Of Vaccination Mandate Goes Into Effect Monday For Everyone 5 And Older

 CHICAGO (CBS) — Monday brings big changes for restaurants and many other businesses in Chicago as a vaccination mandate goes into effect.

-Many restaurants owners who have spoken with CBS 2 say they wish they had more time to prepare for this.
-The vaccination requirement applies to all restaurants’ employees and customers.READ MORE: West Lawn Neighborhood Watch Shovels Snow For Seniors And Disabled Neighbors
+Many restaurant owners who have spoken with CBS 2 say they have been prepared, but others wish they had more time to prepare for this with both getting employees vaccinated and implementation with customers. .
+The vaccination requirement applies to all restaurants’ employees and customers.READ MORE: FDA Expands Pfizer Boosters For More Teens As Omicron Surges

 It has not come without a bit of pushback from restuarnts in both the city and some suburbs.
 Last week, the Chicago Restaurant Coalition delivered a formal request to the mayor’s office, asking to extend the deadline to Jan.
 15 along with federal money to help impletement the changes that with this mandate.